-If you want to watch one of the tasks actually being completed, the video for no.78 (a version of Snow Patrol's "Set the Fire to the Third Bar" performed with my friend and work colleague Georgina Sayers), which was recorded at The Garage Studios in South Shields, appears on the 51-100 page.
-On the 101-120 page is an audio demo acoustic recording of Blink 182's "All the Small Things" sung with Carl Pemberton (formerly of Journey South).
-I later sang the song live with Carl's band V12 to complete challenge no.118.
+Photos of over 70 of the challenges can be found on the following pages, and below is my version of Snow Patrol's "Set the Fire to the Third Bar" performed with my friend and work colleague Georgina Sayers, and recorded at The Garage Studios in South Shields.
+The other audio file is an acoustic demo of Blink 182's "All the Small Things" sung with Carl Pemberton (formerly of Journey South).
+I later sang the track live with Carl's band V12 to complete another challenge.

 In 2011, I first revealed that I suffer from a chronic but mild form of depression (now recognised as dysthymia).
-I have written a book about my experiences and challenges entitled "Today, Just Like Yesterday", which was published by Trigger (a specialist mental health publisher) on 12 April 2018 - five years after the appearance of my first book "Desperately Seeking Susan Foreman", the quest to obtain a signed photo from all the female Doctor Who companions.
+I have written a book about my experiences and challenges entitled "Today, Just Like Yesterday" (right), which was published on 12 April 2018 - five years after the appearance of my first book "Desperately Seeking Susan Foreman", the quest to obtain a signed photo from all the female Doctor Who companions.

 Away from writing, I have had a lifelong love of sport, with particular interests in cricket (which I attempted to play for many years), rugby league (which I didn't), netball (and there's a link below to my Grangetown Netball Club reports and interviews), and the Olympic Games.

 The challenges have now ended, and I am looking forward to spending many hours of quality time with my wife Elaine and our new puppy Ruby.
 Mental health will always be part of my life ... part of me; and the link between mental health and the challenges will never change: never be afraid to ask for help ... you never know how much you might be able to achieve if you do...